kodaliakhil/MERN-Social-App/frontend/README.md

+# To-do

+- Make custom hook for `handleDeletePost`.
+- `cursor:"pointer"` where ever necessary.
+- Add Actions to the comments.
+- Remove `showToast` from `useEffect dependencies` if not necessary

 # To get rid of cors error

 - We can add

   `server: {
   // to get rid of cors error
   proxy: {